bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, some mitigations for timing are just pacing.
 So a simple thing you can do is just kind of like just paste requests and send dummy requests.
 But yes, obviously these incur costs.
-So yeah.
-Yeah, today, if you want to do the same thing for block filters, you are kind of stuck in that.
+Today, if you want to do the same thing for block filters, you are kind of stuck in that.
 The timing alone of your request is going to kind of correlate them.
-So yeah, it is kind of a tough problem.
+It is kind of a tough problem.

 Speaker 0: 00:43:08